krmnn/MIDIVelocityZone/README.md

 # MacOS
-The MacOS binaries are useless because of Apple CodeSigning Tralala.
+The MacOS binaries of the plugin formats are useless because of Apple CodeSigning Tralala.

-Compile it yourself, signed for your machine:
+The Standalone App can still be executed with Control+RightClick->"Open".
+You can then connect the virtual MIDI instrument via "Audio MIDI Setup.app" to the plugin and your DAW.

+If you still want the plugin, compile it yourself.
+It will be signed for your machine, and your machine only:
 ```
 brew install cmake
 cd MIDIVelocityZone